 Ama Dablam Climb with International Mountain Guides

-We have changed our Ama Dablam plan for 2015 to utilize the very successful model we have evolved for Mt Everest.
-This means that for 2015 we will have a Classic (sherpa guided) and a Hybrid (western guide) team.
+Our 2016 Ama Dablam expedition will utilize the very successful model we have evolved for Mt Everest.
+This means that we will have a Classic (sherpa guided) and a Hybrid (western guide) team.
 The Classic program is suitable for experienced climbers who don't require the extra guidance of the Hybrid program.

 We plan a leisurely acclimatization trek to Ama Dablam Base Camp, with plenty of time to focus on acclimating and familiarization with the terrain and technical challenges on the climb.
 We have added more contingency days in the itinerary, and crafted a slower and more deliberate schedule for the ascent with more rest and acclimatization days.
 This will also allow more flexibility.
 For example, some climbers may decide to go to the top from Camp 2, while others might opt to spend a night in the higher Camp 2.7.
 We want to give everyone the best chance to reach the top, and we know everyone climbs at a different rate.